Slovenian Basketball League

-The Premier A Slovenian Basketball League (1. slovenska košarkarska liga), abbreviated as 1.
-SKL and known as the Liga Nova KBM due to sponsorship reasons, is the top-level professional men's basketball league in Slovenia.
-The league, operated by the Basketball Federation of Slovenia, consists of eleven clubs.
-The most successful team is Cedevita Olimpija with 19 titles.
+The Slovenian Basketball League (1. slovenska košarkarska liga), abbreviated as 1.
+SKL and known as the Liga OTP banka due to sponsorship reasons, is the top-level professional men's basketball league in Slovenia.
+The league is operated by the Basketball Federation of Slovenia and consists of eleven clubs.
+The most successful team is Cedevita Olimpija with 22 titles.

 History

 The league was founded in 1991, shortly after Slovenia's independence from SFR Yugoslavia.
 Before the independence, the Slovenian Republic League was played as a second or third level of Yugoslav basketball.
 Olimpija, Ljubljana, Slovan, ŽKK Maribor, Lesonit, and Branik Maribor were the only Slovenian teams that played in the Yugoslav First Federal League.

 Names

 Since 1991, the league has been named after sponsors on several occasions, giving it the following names: